 A beautifully designed garden not only enhances the quality of life, but can also increase the value of the house.
 When renovating or creating a new garden, professional help is usually sought from landscape architects and landscape gardeners.
 Find out here how much the average landscape gardener cost in the UK is and how to save money.

-How much does composite decking cost in the UK?
+How much does a landscape gardener cost in the UK?

 The average landscaper gardener cost in the UK is around 12 – 20% of the cost of the house if a garden is to be newly laid out, e.g. for a new building or garden conversion.
 Alternatively, it can be calculated at around £50 – £100 per sqm.